andreYoo/pytorch-convolutonalRBM/README.md

-*This model consists of single CovRBM layers, and it is impelmented roughly, so there is GPU memory management issues on this source code.
-We will address this issues sooner or later.
+*This model consists of single CovRBM layers, and it is implemented roughly, so there are GPU memory management issues on this source code.
+We will address these issues sooner or later.

 File configures
 .</br>